symfony-cmf/symfony-cmf-docs/tutorials/handling-multilang-documents.rst

 To install the bundle, require it in your project with ``./composer.phar require lunetics/locale-bundle`` and then instantiate ``Lunetics\LocaleBundle\LuneticsLocaleBundle`` in your AppKernel.php.

+You also need the ``intl`` php extension installed and enabled.
+(Otherwise composer will tell you it can't find ext-intl.)
+If you get issues that some locales can not be loaded, have a look at `this discussion on ICU<https://github.com/symfony/symfony/issues/5279#issuecomment-11710480>`_.

 Then configure it in the main application configuration file.
 As there are several CMF bundles wanting the list of allowed locales, we recommend putting them into a parameter ``%locales%``, see the